onewelcome/identity-cloud-documentation/docs/architecture/mobile-identity-access.md

 ### Passwordless login

 Build on top of our Mobile security offering we offer a whitelabel authenticator app that your can use to offer a secure Passwordless Login experience for your customers and/or employees.
 The app is ready to go and requires low effort for both developers and the end users.
-Onegini's Passwordless Login is branded in your company's styling/colors.
+OneWelcome's Passwordless Login is branded in your company's styling/colors.
 The user experience is very intuitive and fluent.
 In all flows of the app, the error handling is included in a user-friendly way.
-Onegini's Passwordless Login supports App2Web technology, enabling your users to continue their journey as a logged-in user in responsive web pages.
+OneWelcome's Passwordless Login supports App2Web technology, enabling your users to continue their journey as a logged-in user in responsive web pages.

 Out-of-the-box supported flows: